suverahealth/dev-challenge/README.md

 Frontend - analytics design: create a markdown file describing what **types of user behaviour** you would like to capture on this page for an analytical framework (e.g. [Heap](https://docs.heap.io/docs), [Amplitude](https://developers.amplitude.com/docs) or [Mixpanel](https://developer.mixpanel.com/docs)), and **why**.

-Backend - API design: create a markdown file describing what steps it takes for this API to become **ready for production usage** and **why**.
+Backend - API design: create a markdown file describing what steps it takes for this API to become **ready for production usage**, including any dependencies, and **why**.

 ### DB Task
 3] Finally, write include your answers to the **[Database Evaluation Task](DB-Task.md)** in your markdown file.